weicheng112/assignment7/README.md

 [Fatal Error] :1:1: Content is not allowed in prolog.
 XML parsing errororg.xml.sax.SAXParseException; lineNumber: 1; columnNumber: 1; Content is not allowed in prolog.

 It seems to me that it might be different encoding format(UTF-8 and UTF-16).
-I had tried lots of method in Stackoverflow, but the code works and sometimes not.
+I had tried lots of method from Stackoverflow, but the code works and sometimes not.
 Also, there's the same problem in the RestExamples.
-I had also checked out whether there's content before prolog.
+I had also checked out whether there's content before prolog.(BOM problem or something like that)

 image is about "searchForSong" "searchForArtist" "searchForAlbum" in the user class